“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 Kiko spoke, “Have you found anything yet?”

-“I am only able to scan a piece of the galaxy at a time and so far I have found nothing.
-It could take months to find any trace of a stone.”
+“I am only able to scan a few grids of the galaxy at a time and so far I have found nothing.
+It could take months or years to find any trace of a stone.”

-“Months?!
-Someone else could’ve found the stones by then!”
+“Years?
+Someone else could find the stones by then!”
 Rei burst, suddenly losing her cool.

 “Calm down Rei,” said Cashel.
 “I’m sure most of the racers don’t have any clue on how to find the stones.
 At least we have a way of tracking them now.”

 Rei sighed.
-“Alright, so we just have to wait until we find a trail?”
+“All right, so we just have to wait until we find a trail?”

 “Yes,” said Tammy, “that’s currently our best and only option”.